Getting Started

 Making a GitHub Repository

-To get started, you’ll need to fork the the New Horizons addon template
+To get started, you’ll need to click the green “Use This Template” button on the New Horizons addon template GitHub repository.

 Open The Project